kineticdata/request-ce-bundle-training/README.md

  - Contains images and styles.
 Styles are built up using Sass.
 - `components`
  - Contains the display layer of the application.
-   \* The `layout` folder in this step provides some files that we will be working with in the below exercises.
-It typically doesn't exist.
+  _The `layout` folder within `components` in this step provides some files that we will be working with in the below exercises.
+It typically doesn't exist._
 - `redux`
  - Contains the sagas and models that handle fetching and storing the data used by the package.
 - `utils` or `helpers` (optional folder)